the-noble-analyst/Customer-Churn-Prediction-System/README.md

 ## 📝 License
-This repository is licensed under the MIT License for original code, analysis, machine learning models, and visualizations authored in this project.
+This repository is licensed under the MIT License for original code, machine learning models, analytics, and visualizations authored in this project.

-Certain folders contain educational material credited to their original author and are included strictly for learning and extension purposes.
-Those components follow their respective usage terms as noted in their local README files.
+Folders containing educational data warehouse and SQL analysis material are credited to their original author and follow their respective usage terms as described in their local README files.

 ## 🤝 Contributing